 Iordanis Fostiropoulos, Bowman Brown, Laurent Itti

-We find that errors in the ablation setup can lead to incorrect explanations for which method components contribute to the performance.
-Using the insights from our meta-analysis, we demonstrate how current practices can lead to unreliable conclusions.
-We quantify the selection bias of Hyperparameter Optimization (HPO) strategies to show that only random sampling can produce reliable results when determining the top and mean performance of a method under a limited computational budget.
+Errors in the ablation setup can lead to incorrect explanations of which method components contribute to performance.
+We quantify the selection bias of HPO strategies and show that only random sampling produces reliable conclusions about the top and mean performance of a method under a limited compute budget.

 Batch Model Consolidation: A Multi-Task Model Consolidation Framework